30 roof types infographic

 14. Dropped Eaves Roof

-Dropped_Eaves_RoofDropped eaves roofs have two slopes that meet at the center, much like a saltbox roof.
-Their slanting side on the front has eaves that drop steeply, hence their name.
-This slope results in rooms having slanted ceilings, which increases its appeal among many homeowners.
+Dropped_Eaves_RoofDropped eaves roofs have two slopes at the center, much like a saltbox roof.
+Their slanting side on the front has steep eaves, hence their name.
+This slope results in rooms with slanted ceilings, increasing its appeal among many homeowners.
 At the same time, it also helps direct water efficiently to the gutters and downspouts, preventing standing water that could damage the roof materials.

 Dropped eaves roofs are often covered in shingles and are typically seen in many traditional homes across the United States.